wang-bin/dllapi/README.md

     DEFINE_DLLAPI_ARG(0, void, SDL_Quit)

     } //namespace SDL
-    } //namespace DllAPI
+    } //namespace dllapi

-`DEFINE_DLL_INSTANCE` defines the library name.
-"SDL" is SDL.dll in windows, libSDL.so in linux and libSDL.dylib in mac.
+`DEFINE_DLL_INSTANCE_N` defines the library names.
+"SDL" is SDL.dll or SDL32.dll in windows, libSDL.so in linux and libSDL.dylib in mac.

 `DEFINE_DLLAPI_ARG` defines the api that declared in the header.
 Parameters are: number of arguments, return type, api name, parameters' types.

 The new header(SDL.h) and source(SDL.cpp) can be used for other code contains SDL api.

 ####Step 2: just 2 lines in your source code and compile without linking

-In this example, in main.cpp, you just replace `#include <SDL/SDL.h>` by `#include "dllapi/SDL/SDL.h"`, and add `using namespace DllAPI::SDL;`.
+In this example, in main.cpp, you just replace `#include <SDL/SDL.h>` by `#include "dllapi/SDL/SDL.h"`, and add `using namespace dllapi::SDL;`.
 Then compile main.cpp without linking to SDL.
 Now all SDL functions are loaded dynamically.

 >main.cpp(dynamically loaded symbols):

     #include "dllapi/SDL/SDL.h"
-    using namespace DllAPI::SDL;
+    using namespace dllapi::SDL;

     int main()
     {